 You can’t always be on the same page with your partner, that’s perfectly fine and it’s normal in every relationship.
 That’s why, when the differences arise, it’s important for you to discuss with them respectfully.
 Take time to listen to your partner when they share their opinion.

 Expressing our love for each other was the most crucial part of our relationship.
 To maintain the relationship and to keep it strong, you must fill your relationship with love.
 It’s the same as a flower, you need to water the flowers every day for it to grow stronger and prettier.

 “Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.” -Lao Tzu

-Lust can fade, love stays.
+Lust can fade, but love stays.
 Love is always a foundation in any relationship.
 So if you want to maintain the relationship, it’s important for you to express your love through actions, words, and non-verbal communication.

 Before that, you need to understand your partner’s needs.
 According to Gary Chapman, the director of Marriage and Family Life Consultants, Inc, he stated that men and women have five love languages.
-So basically people have unique ways of feeling loved.
+So basically, people have unique ways of feeling loved.

 It could be the words of affirmation, quality time, acts of service, receiving a gift, or physical touch.
 Understands the ways your partner feels loved can helps you express love in a way that your partner can appreciate.

 You can try a few different methods, and see what generates the most positive response.
 Telling each other what makes you feel loved and special can help you and your partner stay connected.